 How to clean alloy wheels

-If you buy a new car, chances are it'll have a snazzy set of alloy wheels as standard.
-But these shiny (often) silver rims can soon start look grubby, mainly because they're perfectly positioned to collect more dirt than the rest of a car.
-Not only does an alloy wheel have to deal with everyday grime from the road and air, these drab brown deposits are mixed with dust from the brakes and can soon get baked on to your wheels, thanks to the oven-like temperatures created by the brakes and tyres.
+If you buy a new car, chances are it will have a snazzy set of alloy wheels as standard.
+But these shiny rims can soon start to look grubby, mainly due to the fact they're perfectly positioned to collect more dirt than the rest of the car.
+As well as the usual dirt and grime thrown-up from the road surface, alloy wheels also have to contend with brake dust that can leave dark brown buildup across the wheel and ruin the fresh look.

-We'd recommend wearing rubber or latex gloves while cleaning your wheels, so you don't get covered in dust or cleaning product - some can cause skin irritation, while the fine dust particles can easily get ingrained in your fingers and under your nails.
+We'd recommend wearing rubber or latex gloves while cleaning your wheels so you don't get covered in brake dust or cleaning product - some can cause skin irritation, while the fine dust particles can easily get ingrained in your fingers and under your nails.

-Our favourite wheel cleaners simply spray on, and you leave them to do their work before rinsing off.
-The best cleaners also change colour to show you exactly how much dirt is being lifted, while the ingredients they use mean they don't damage your tyres, and can simply be washed down the drain once finished.
+Our favourite wheel cleaners simply spray on and you leave them for a few minutes before rinsing off.
+The best cleaners also change colour to show you exactly how much dirt is being lifted, while the ingredients they use mean they don't damage your tyres and can simply be washed down the drain once finished.

 Once spotlessly clean, you could treat your wheels to a specialist wheel wax.
-This will add a protective layer that will help prevent brake dust from building up.
-Once you're done with your wheels, give your tyres a coat of tyre shine to get them back to their lustrous best.
+This will add a protective layer that will help prevent brake dust from building up and protect your wheels against future wear.
+Once you're done with the wax, give your tyres a coat of tyre shine to get them back to their lustrous best.